jaschlak/MyGuides/Git/Git_Guide.md

     git -rf .git                                           # uninitiate local .git file git merge --abort                                      # abort merge

+    git fetch                                              # Use these two lines if you run into trouble with committing before pulling git merge

 ## Pull and overwrite local changes

     git fetch --all                                        # fetches (pulls without merging) all branch info